nielsgl/slidepay-ruby-sdk/README.md

 ## Authentication

-Note: The [authentication page of the api documentation](https://getcube.atlassian.net/wiki/display/CDP/Making+your+first+API+call%3A+authentication) explains how tokens and api_keys work with the SlidePay API.
+A request to SlidePay is considered authenticated if either an api_key or token are present in the request.
+Information about how those are sent, and how they are obtained, can be found on [the authentication page of the api documentation](https://getcube.atlassian.net/wiki/display/CDP/Making+your+first+API+call%3A+authentication).

-An authenticated request to SlidePay can be made if either an api_key or token are supplied to the request method.
+Both the api_key and token can be set in an global, instance, and request context.
+The order of precedence goes from most to least specific, and tokens are of greater significance than api_keys.
+This means that an api_key provided to an instance of an ApiResource would be used over a global token, but would be ignored in the face of a token set on that same object, or either provided to a single request method.

 Either of these fields can be set globally by assigning ```SlidePay.token``` or ```SlidePay.api_key```: